 I joined the team 5 months after that last attack, staying for a year and a half.
-(Winnie is pictured center in the photo at the top of the following page) PBI had just changed their policy requiring all volunteers to serve at least 6 months (previously there had been hundreds of "short-term volunteers" for as little as 2 weeks).
+(Winnie is pictured center in the photo above) PBI had just changed their policy requiring all volunteers to serve at least 6 months (previously there had been hundreds of "short-term volunteers" for as little as 2 weeks).
 It was rare on the team for someone to have strong connections to a country group back home.
 So, I got nominated to liaise with Rachel Heckscher and Randy Divinski (PBI-USA staff) for production of the PBI Bulletin.